 Laws and Regulations that Affect Real Estate Development.
 Many of the federal laws (ESA and CWA) that impact forest management can in a more limited circumstance also apply to real estate development.
 Additionally, there are also state and local land use regulations that have additional permitting requirements and that limit development opportunities.
 For example, development rights in Washington State are affected by the Growth Management Act (GMA), which requires counties to submit comprehensive plans that identify the future direction of growth and stipulate where population densities are to be concentrated.
 The purposes of the GMA include: (1) direction of population growth to population centers (Urban Growth Areas), (2) reduction of "suburban sprawl", and (3) protection of historical sites.
 We work with local governments within the framework of the GMA to develop our real estate holdings to their highest and best use.
 Oregon also has growth management provisions in its land use laws which served as a model for Washington's growth management provisions.
 Oregon's land use laws are generally more stringent outside of urban areas, especially in commercial forest lands where residential conversions are often outright disallowed without statutory action by the State legislature.
-These regulations can impact the permitted density of a given area, which may affect our real estate revenues and the value of our real estate holdings.
+These regulations can impact the permitted density of a given area, which may affect the number of lots, dwellings, or commercial buildings that can be constructed in a given location, any or all of which may affect our real estate revenues and the value of our real estate holdings.